 This whole area will take you across 100’s of miles of these types of views.

 If you’d like to get more info on the best spots in Oregon’s Coast to check out (including scenic ones), here is a list of places to see on the Oregon Coast.

 And many of these places have plenty of hiking opportunities, so if driving gets annoying, here’s a list of 10 day hikes on the Oregon Coast you can explore right off the road.

-9) Cabot Trail (It is the name of the scenic road).
+9) The Cabot Trail (It is the name of the scenic drive):

 The Cabot Trail in Nova Scotia is in North America, but it is specifically in Nova Scotia, Canada and it is considered to be one of the most beautiful drives in the northern part of that province (Bay of Fundy is also another one to consider, as it’s in south Nova Scotia).